 Mino

-My favourite was the entrees, I traded the prawn spring roll (seen on the left, cut in half) for G's duck wrapped in asparagus tempura.
-I think I got the better end of the deal.
+My favourite was the entrees, I traded the prawn spring roll (seen on

 The only disappointment was the main course.
 Perhaps it was the choice I had made - the Japanese-style beef steak in sesame sauce.
 The beef had a smell, not unlike the smell I often complain about pork purchased from non-Asian butchers.
 It is rather inexplicable, but to Asian noses, it's just this SMELL which is rather offensive and mars the entire eating experience.
 The paranoia of the "smell" is enough to make me very wary about eating pork in Sydney.
 Strangely enough, at Don Don, the other Japanese restaurant we like to patronise which is chock-a-block with customers, just across the road from my flat, I also had a pork katsu-don some months ago, with the offensive smell.
-I think I would have definitely fared better at Mino if I had stuck to eel or salmon.
+I think I would have definitely fared better at Mino if I had stu

 The dessert redeemed the main course for me.
 It consisted of matcha ice-cream, one of my favourite flavours, except it wasn't quite bitter enough, which would have been perfect, a few small morsels of fruit and 2 little pieces of coffee-flavoured chocolate, coated in a powder, which might have been finely-ground sesame or peanut.
 It was a good end to a lovely dinner.